freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 If you continue to face issues with the build, cleaning up the workspace is recommend.

-Use `git clean` in interative mode:
+Use `git clean` in an interactive mode:

 ```
 git clean -ifdX